Burnout Therapy for Women Professionals

 How long does it take to recover from burnout?

 Recovery from burnout is not linear and varies significantly from person to person.
 Some people notice improvement within weeks of reducing stressors and starting therapy.
 Others need several months to feel meaningfully better.
 The most important factor is addressing the underlying causes, not just the symptoms.
-Pushing through without support typically makes burnout worse, not better.
+Pushing through without support typically makes burnout worse.